-SGS provides fair and competitive remuneration packages in all the markets in which we operate.
+SGS is committed to providing fair and competitive remuneration packages in all the markets in which we operate.

-We ensure a fair and competitive remuneration package by using a wellknown and broadly used global grading methodology throughout the SGS Group.
-This methodology helps us evaluate each job's contribution to our business success and it allows us to benchmark our remuneration packages against local market practices.
-The benchmarking data we use is collected through salary surveys performed by reputable professional service providers.
+Our approach ensures a fair and competitive remuneration package by utilizing a globally recognized job architecture methodology throughout the SGS Group.
+This methodology evaluates each job based on its contribution to our business success as well as the knowledge, qualification, skills and experience required to perform the job.
+It allows us to benchmark our remuneration packages against local market practices, using data collected from salary surveys conducted by reputable professional service providers.

-The remuneration is defined according to the grade of the job that employees will perform, their knowledge, qualification, skills and experience.
-Salary increases are reflective of the employee's contribution and impact on our business success, as well as external factors, such as local legislation and collective bargaining agreements.
+Salary adjustments are a reflection of the employee's contribution to our business success as well as external factors such as local legislation and collective bargaining agreements where applicable.